groupby/dependency-checker/README.md

 Chose your version changes and create a pull request
 ![PR2](/src/main/resources/static/images/dependency-checker3.png)

 Question marks represent an upgrade that couldn't be found in the source pom file.
 This could be because a parent project not accessible to the tool contains the dependency and these are generally fixed by some other dependency upgrade.
+In the case above, jackson-databind was not found, but was actually patched when jackson-core was fixed.